 The National Highway Traffic Safety Administration (NHTSA) states that approximately 5,500 people are killed each year on U.S. roadways.
 Additionally, an estimated 448,000 are injured in motor vehicle accidents involving distracted driving

-If you were injured due to an act of distracted driving, call Yarian & Associates, APC today for an experienced personal injury attorney.
+If you were injured due to the negligence of a distracted driver, call Yarian & Associates, APC today to speak to an experienced personal injury attorney today.

 Attorney for Distracted Driving Crash in Los Angeles, California